sjdev2212/blogger-rails/README.md

 # ROR: Blogger

-> ROR app to create posts.
+> ROR app is a Blog where the user can create posts, comments and likes.

 ## Built With